Giake/neptune_final_project/readme.md

 ## Introduction and Goals

 The question I want to answer is whether we can create more robust phylogenies by combining morphological and mollecular data in the same analysis.
-Separate analysis for can be run for both the molecular and morphological data and compared with the combined phylogeny.
+Separate analysis can be run for both the molecular and morphological data and compared with the combined phylogeny.

 The methods I will use to do this are basic methods of data input and manipulation.
 Morphological data will be input as text files,